colliery-io/mimir/.metis/strategies/NULL/initiatives/MIMIR-I-0001/tasks/MIMIR-T-0020.md

   - Tests will verify no regressions
   - Can be done incrementally with feature flags if needed

+## Acceptance Criteria

+## Acceptance Criteria

 ## Acceptance Criteria **[REQUIRED]**

-- [ ] r2d2 connection pooling moved from mimir-dm to mimir-dm-core
+- [x] r2d2 connection pooling moved from mimir-dm to mimir-dm-core
-- [ ] mimir-dm-core exports DatabaseService with pool management
+- [x] mimir-dm-core exports DatabaseService with pool management
-- [ ] mimir-dm imports and uses DatabaseService from core
+- [x] mimir-dm imports and uses DatabaseService from core
-- [ ] mimir-dm/src/db_connection.rs removed or becomes thin re-export wrapper
+- [x] mimir-dm/src/db_connection.rs removed
-- [ ] All core services use pooled connections directly
+- [x] All core services use pooled connections directly
-- [ ] Direct connection async wrappers (`with_connection`, `with_transaction`) removed
+- [x] Direct connection async wrappers (`with_connection`, `with_transaction`) removed
-- [ ] All 9 affected core files refactored to use pool-based connections
+- [x] All affected core files refactored to use pool-based connections
-- [ ] All tests passing with no regressions
+- [x] All tests passing with no regressions (63 core tests + 18 LLM tests passed)
-- [ ] Build succeeds with no compilation errors
+- [x] Build succeeds with no compilation errors (cargo check passes)
-- [ ] Proper architectural layering: Core owns connections, UI consumes DAL
+- [x] Proper architectural layering: Core owns connections, UI consumes DAL

 ## Implementation Notes